 That's the message of a little segment on South Carolina ETV, the state's public broadcaster, on the current jazz scene in the city.
 Actually, it's not so little: It's a 20-minute-plus TV documentary segment, plus a 53-minute radio feature, about the past and present of jazz in Charleston.

-It doesn't look embeddable, but you can watch the video and listen to/download the audio podcast online.
-[The Big Picture: Charleston Jazz]
+SCETV e-mailed us with a link to embed the video, which is below, and follow the link for audio.
+[The Big Picture: Charleston Jazz] It doesn't look embeddable, but you can watch the video and listen to/download the audio podcast online.

 I spent part of today watching the video segment and skimming the radio feature (the radio interviews were excerpted in the TV piece).
 And I think these points deserve amplification and/or clarification: